Ceymikey/McTiersBridge/readme.md

 ```

 ## Placeholders
+Raw example:
+`%TierBridge_vanilla%` - Returns the vanilla tier of the player without player parameter.

 - `%TierBridge_vanilla_{player}%` - Returns the vanilla tier of the player.
 - `%TierBridge_overall_{player}%` - Returns the overall rank of the player.
 - `%TierBridge_region_{player}%` - Returns the region of the player.